Pappulab/FIREBALL/README.md

 #### Acknowledgements

-The FIREBALL code was written by Mina Farag and Alex Holehouse
+The FIREBALL code was written by Mina Farag and Alex Holehouse.